 The most important question is not only, “What is my number?” but also, “Why is this number happening, and is it a pattern?”

-Learn more on: Normal fasting blood sugar levels and what’s healthy.
+Learn more: Normal fasting blood sugar levels and what they may mean.

 Blood sugar after eating is called a post-meal or post-prandial glucose reading.
 This number shows how your body responds to food, especially foods that contain carbohydrates.